Salamander: Myth and legend

 Legends have developed around the salamander over the centuries, many related to fire.
 This connection likely originates from the tendency of many salamanders to dwell inside rotting logs or firewood.
 When the log was placed into a fire, the salamander would attempt to escape, lending credence to the belief that salamanders were created from flames.

-The association of the salamander with fire appeared first in Antiquity with Aristotle (History of Animals 5, 17) and with Pliny the Elder writing in his Natural History (10, 86) that "A salamander is so cold that it puts out fire on contact.
+The association of the salamander with fire is first attested by Aristotle (History of Animals 5, 17), and Pliny the Elder wrote in his Natural History (10, 86) that "A salamander is so cold that it puts out fire on contact.
 It vomits from its mouth a milky liquid; if this liquid touches any part of the human body, it causes all the hair to fall off, and the skin to change color and break out in a rash."
 The ability to put out fire is repeated by Saint Augustine in the fifth century and Isidore of Seville in the seventh century.